CharlieQLe/gnome-extension-dotspaces/README.md

 ## What is this?

 A simple workspace indicator extension for the GNOME Desktop Environment.
 It displays each workspace as a dot.
-Empty workspaces are represented by the unselected radio button icon (```radio-symbolic```), the current workspace is represented as a dot (```media-record-symbolic```), and occupied but non-active workspaces are represented as a selected radio button (```radio-checked-symbolic```).
-These icons are based off of the stock GNOME 42 icons, other icons have *not been tested*.
+Empty workspaces are represented as a ring, the current workspace is represented as a filled circle, and occupied but non-active workspaces are represented as a ring with a dot in the center.
+If dynamic workspaces are enabled, the last workspace is represented as a plus.

 This even allows switching workspaces by simply scrolling over the panel!
-This likely conflicts with other extensions that also use the scroll wheel on the panel for other functions, so it is recommended to
+This can be disabled in favor of simply scrolling over the set of workspaces itself.

-This does ***not*** have drag-and-drog workspaces for workspace management without the overview.
-This is a simple way to see the number of work
+This does ***not*** and ***will not*** have drag-and-drog workspaces for workspace management without the overview.
+This is a **simple** way to see and switch between all of the workspaces.

 ## What versions of GNOME does DOTSPACES support?